How is interest taxed on a joint account?

 Joint account tax slip reporting

 Each year, your bank will issue a T5 (Statement of investment income) tax slip in the name of the primary account holder only, though a copy of the T5 may be downloaded by a co-holder.
-The T5 will contain the names of each co-holder, but only the SIN of the primary holder.
+The T5 will contain a maximum of two names (the primary and the first secondary holder), but only the SIN of the primary holder.

-The CRA knows whose names are on the joint account, but it doesn’t know how much money each account holder contributed.
-Therefore, one T5 form will be sent out for the full amount of interest earned on the account.
-Each account holder is individually responsible for declaring the right amounts on their tax return.
+While the CRA requires the names of the primary and first secondary holder only, it doesn’t know how much money each account holder contributed.
+Therefore, one T5 form will be sent out for the full amount of interest earned on the account, and it is up to all account holders to declare their fair share on their tax return.

 At EQ Bank, we make the T5 available as a downloadable PDF file by no later than February 28 of every year.